How is Zeffy free?

 A social media challenge is one of the easiest virtual fundraising ideas.
 Develop a challenge that's easy to do and share (e.g., "30-second talent showcase" or "Book spine poetry").

-Launch the challenge with influential alumni or campus leaders, set up a dedicated fundraising page linked to the challenge, and offer prizes for most creative entries or highest fundraisers.
+Launch the challenge with influential alumni or community leaders, set up a dedicated fundraising page linked to the challenge, and offer prizes for the most creative entries or highest fundraisers.

-Partner with a popular streaming platform (e.g., YouTube, Twitch) and plan a 12-hour stream featuring a mix of entertainment (music performances, comedy sketches) and educational content (mini-lectures, Q&A sessions with professors).
+Partner with a popular streaming platform (e.g., YouTube, Twitch) and plan a 12-hour stream featuring a mix of entertainment (music performances, comedy sketches) and educational content (mini-lectures, Q&A sessions).

-Online tools and platforms to help you with your nonprofit's next fundraiser
+UK platforms and tools to help with your charity's next fundraiser

-When it comes to online platforms and tools to help your small to medium sized nonprofit organize its next fundraiser, there are a few options that stand out for their humanitarian or business-for-good angles.
+When it comes to online platforms and tools to help your small to medium-sized charity organise its next fundraiser, here are the most relevant options for UK charities, with honest one-liners from a UK charity perspective.

 Maybe you're a checklist person and maybe you're a fly-by-the-seat-of-your-pants person.
 If you're a checklist person, this section's for you.
-If not, we definitely recommend taking a look anyways.
+If not, we definitely recommend taking a look anyway.

-(Oh, and it's a good idea to check out any local rules and regulations.
+(And it's a good idea to check any local rules and regulations.
 Especially when you sell raffle tickets, alcohol, and food!)

 Ready to host your next fundraiser?